sergey3bv/hypha-web/packages/core/src/container/README.md

 1. Define a symbol in `types.ts`
 2. Add the `@injectable()` decorator to your class
 3. Use `@inject(SYMBOL)` in constructors for dependencies

+## Token Mapping System

+The token mapping system bridges between the old token-based DI and the new InversifyJS container:

+1. Old tokens from `Tokens` are mapped to new symbols in `SYMBOLS.Repositories`
+2. Both are registered in the container, allowing gradual migration
+3. The `repository-adapter.ts` provides backward compatibility

+This dual-registration approach ensures all existing code continues to work while new code can use the more powerful InversifyJS features.